Bijective rigidity of uniform Roe algebras and injectivity of the comparison map: Introduction

-The above corollary partially extends the results of \cite{bonicke2023dynamic}, where the authors proved that $\alpha_0$ is split injective for uniformly locally finite metric spaces of small asymptotic dimension.
-To the best of our knowledge, no further results concerning the injectivity of $\alpha_0$ for uniform Roe algebras are currently available.
-There exist many examples of uniformly locally finite metric spaces without property~A that are not coarsely connected, such as expander graphs.
+The above theorem partially extends the results of \cite{bonicke2023dynamic}, where the authors proved that $\alpha_0$ is split injective for uniformly locally finite metric spaces of small asymptotic dimension.
+To the best of our knowledge, no further results concerning the (split) injectivity of $\alpha_0$ for uniform Roe algebras are currently available.
+There exist many examples of uniformly locally finite metric spaces with infinite asymptotic dimension that are not coarsely connected, such as expander graphs.
 By contrast, any finitely generated group equipped with a word-length metric is coarsely connected.
-In this setting, for a finitely generated group $G$, the uniformly finite homology of $G$ is canonically isomorphic to the group homology of $G$ with coefficients in $\ell^{\infty}(G,\mathbb{R})$. \begin{lcorollary} Let $G$ be a finitely generated group equipped with the word-length metric.
+In this setting, for a finitely generated group $G$, the uniformly finite homology of $G$ is canonically isomorphic to the group homology of $G$ with coefficients in $\ell^{\infty}(G,\mathbb{R})$ (see \cite[Proposition A.10]{diana2017}).

+\begin{lcorollary} Let $G$ be a finitely generated group equipped with the word-length metric.
 The canonical map